Aditya-kr-jha/Prismatic-Engine/README.md

 ## ✨ What is Prismatic Engine?

-Prismatic Engine is a **5-phase content automation pipeline** that harvests raw material from Reddit, books, and blogs, then transforms it into **Instagram-ready content** through sophisticated LLM analysis, strategic scheduling, and multi-stage generation.
+Prismatic Engine is a **5-phase content automation pipeline** that harvests raw material from Reddit, books, and blogs, youtube then transforms it into **Instagram-ready content** through sophisticated LLM analysis, strategic scheduling, and multi-stage generation.

 ```
 📥 Ingestion → 🏷️ Classification → 📅 Strategy → ✍️ Creation → 📤 Delivery